 How to Take Sipuleucel-T

-Sipuleucel-T is given by intravenous (IV) infusion.
+Sipuleucel-T is given by intravenous (IV, into a vein) infusion.
 Prior to each dose, you may be given medications, including acetaminophen and an antihistamine (such as diphenhydramine), to decrease the risk of an infusion reaction.

 A few days prior to each dose, the patient must undergo collection of their immune cells, which will be used to make that dose.
 This is done by leukapheresis, a procedure that is similar to dialysis or platelet donation.
 The immune cells are sent to a processing facility, where they are combined with an immune cell activator called granulocyte-macrophage colony-stimulating factor (GM-CSF), and then returned to the cancer center for infusion.

 There are a number of things you can do to manage the side effects of sipuleucel-T. Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side or effects:

 Sipuleucel-T stimulates the immune system, much like a flu virus would, and expected side effects are related to this stimulation.
 Often called "flu-like symptoms", these include chills, fever, fatigue, achy joints and muscles and headache.
 Talk to your healthcare team about using acetaminophen or ibuprofen to manage these symptoms.
 They typically last only a few days after the infusion.

 Infusion-Related Side Effects